 - experimental data – laboratory, pilot or operating plant – used to fit the empirical parameters in the model (or ‘validate’ the model)

-- advanced solution techniques – for example, optimisation – to exploit the rich information in the model and its predictive capability.
+- advanced solution techniques – for example, optimization – to exploit the rich information in the model and its predictive capability.

 Much of the predictive power of advanced process models results from the combination of first-principles chemical engineering, physics and chemistry with observed (“real-life”) data.

-A properly-constructed model will have predictive accuracy well beyond the area in which it was fitted, allowing – for example – scale-up, optimisation of processes for different operating conditions.
+A properly-constructed model will have predictive accuracy well beyond the area in which it was fitted, allowing – for example – scale-up, optimization of processes for different operating conditions.

 Where are models applied?